edu-sharing/edu-sharing-angular-core-module/README.md

 Also, multiple helper and common formatting features are included to provide continous user experience across ui's that use this module.

-This module is a subtree in the edu-sharing main repository, found at Frontend/src/app/core-module
+This repository is a submodule in the edu-sharing main repository, found at Frontend/src/app/core-module

 This module also has dependencies to the RouterModule and HttpClientModule from Angular: